Keyfactor/axis-ipcamera-orchestrator/README.md

 This integration is compatible with Keyfactor Universal Orchestrator version 10.1 and later.

 ## Support
-The Integration Template Universal Orchestrator extension is open source and there is **no SLA**.
+The Integration Template Universal Orchestrator extension is community open source and there is **no SLA**.
 Keyfactor will address issues as resources become available.
-Keyfactor customers may request escalation by opening up a support ticket through their Keyfactor representative.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
-If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.
+If you want to contribute bug fixes or additional enhancements, use the **[Pull requests](../../pulls)** tab.

 ## Requirements & Prerequisites